rcazzara/seldovia/_people/Lloyd_Susan_Loretta_Lafferty.md

 **Laura LLOYD** was born September 28, 1901 in Jackson, Wyoming.
 She married Job Wood in Idaho in 1922 and had a son Job.
 She was managing a rooming house in Seldovia in 1940, listed as Laura Curtis, with a son Job and her mother.
-When Job enlisted in 1942 he gave his mother’s name as Laura Diehl of Seldovia.
+When Job enlisted in 1942 he gave his motherâ€™s name as Laura Diehl of Seldovia.
 She died in Anchorage June 30, 1987 and is buried in Anchorage.